4d/docs/versioned_docs/version-20-R2/API/FileClass.md

 If the file does not exist on disk, the function does nothing (no error is generated).

-If the file is currently open:
+If the file is currently open, the result depends on the OS:

 - on Windows, an error is generated,
 - on macOS, no error is generated and the file is deleted.